 This will help you to understand your audience, which country are they coming from etc

-Another great thing about the Buzzsprout is that they automatic optimise episode.
+Another great thing about Buzzsprout is that they automatic optimise episodes.
 Only need to upload your audio file, and Buzzsprout will automatically optimise them.

 You can also publish your episode immediately or schedule your episode to go live.